New! Check out our Solar Return Report and Major Transits Report. Problem? Request? Contact me

 Which house system should I use?

 Modern astrology usually uses Placidus, a quadrant-based house system.
 Hellenistic astrology uses Whole Sign Houses.
+Your chart may shift a lot if you change house systems, and it can take some getting used to.

 Quadrant-Based Houses